 Director Dario Argento's original idea was that the ballet school would accommodate young girls not older than 12.
 However, the studio and producer Salvatore Argento (his father) denied his request because a film this violent involving children would almost certainly be banned.
 Dario raised the age limit of the girls to 20 but didn't rewrite the script, hence the naiveté of the characters and the occasionally childlike dialogue.
 He also put all the doorknobs at about the same height as the actress' heads, so they would have to raise their arms in order to open the doors, just like children.

 According to Jessica Harper, since the film was going to be dubbed after principal photography, sound was rarely recorded during shooting.
 Harper remarked that it was strange to her to be in the middle of shooting a scene and hearing the background sound of a stagehand hammering away on another set in the studio.

 The voice heard whispering on the bizarre soundtrack by Goblin is that of Goblin band member Claudio Simonetti.
 Simonetti stated in interviews that much of what he whispers on the music score is just gibberish.

-Star 'Stefania Casini' had a difficult time shooting her death scene.
-Though the 'barbed wire' that she falls into was fake the coils of wire still got wrapped around her tightly and pinched her skin painfully.
+Stefania Casini had a difficult time shooting her death scene.
+Though the "barbed wire" that she falls into was fake, the coils of wire still got wrapped around her tightly and pinched her skin painfully.